My Tribute to Sword & Sorcery

 Within the first year or so of me reading Howard I managed to amass enough books to fill out an entire shelf of books, and I hadn't even expanded into later Sword & Sorcery authors yet.
 I was soon to begin exploring the works of authors like Fritz Leiber, Karl Edward Wagner and Michael Moorcock as well, though I have to say, none struck a cord with me quite like Howard did.

-WHY IS GREYWOLF SET IN THE 1970s THEN?
+SO WHY IS GREYWOLF SET IN THE 1970s THEN?

-So, if I'm so fascinated by Robert E. Howard and the original 1930s version of his characters, why then did I choose to set my own short story in the 1970s?
+If I'm so fascinated by Robert E. Howard and the original 1930s version of his characters, why then did I choose to set my own short story in the 1970s?
 The simple answer to that is because I wanted to do a tribute to the genre as a whole, and the genre did not properly take off until the 1960s when Howard's work was pulled out of relative obscurity, and thanks to the now famous cover art by Frank Frazetta, was catapulted into the mainstream.
 By the late 70s bookstores were filled with copycat literature, some quite good, most of it pretty lousyif anything the covers were generally better than the books.

 It was actually these now iconic covers that served as the main inspiration for Greywolf.
 There is just something very special about those vivid and bold illustrations that seemed to leap out of the paper and pull you into the fantastical worlds within (especially the Frazetta ones).